Shawn Rowe

-Shawn Rowe (born 7 December 1992) in Kingston, Jamaica in a place called Red hills road. shawn Rowe is a Jamaican athlete who competes predominantly in the 400 metres hurdles.
+Shawn Rowe (born 7 December 1992) is a Jamaican athlete who competes predominantly in the 400 metres hurdles.

 Career

 Rowe attended Saint Augustine's University in North Carolina where he was a four-time NCAA Division II national champion and six-time first-team All-American, as well as earning a criminal justice degree.

 After finishing second in the Jamaican Olympic trials in June 2021, Rowe was selected in the Jamaican team for the delayed 2020 Summer Games in Tokyo.
-He ran a 49.18 seasons best to reach the semi finals.
-He is also an author of a book called Hurdling my barriers.
+He ran a 49.18 seasons best to reach the semi-finals.
 He was also a fourth-place finisher and CAC and NACAC championships in 2018.

+He is also an author of a book called Hurdling My Barriers.